Lendable loan calculator

 • Rates are dependant on the amount and length of the loan, and are additionally tailored to the individual borrower.

-• Rates and fees are reasonable compared with some payday loan companies.
+• Rates and fees are competitive compared with challenger banks and specialist loan companies.

 Am I eligible for a Lendable loan?